X.25: History

-How the CCITT standardized virtual circuits
+Standardization of virtual circuits by the CCITT

 The CCITT appointed a special Rapporteur on packet switching, Halvor Bothner-By, who held an initial meeting in January 1974.
 This resulted in a question, to be answered by study group (SG) VII for the next CCITT plenary in 1976, which was “Should the packet-mode of operation be provided on public data networks and, if so, how should it be implemented?”.
 A list of packet switching networks “to be considered” was provided: ARPANET (of the ARPA in the USA), EIN (of the European COST), EPSS (of the British Post Office Telecommunications), RCP (of the French PTT), CYCLADES (of IRIA in France), the NPL network (of the NPL in the UK), the SWIFT network (of the international SWIFT society), and the SITA network (of the international SITA company).

 The second Rapporteur meeting, hosted in Oslo by the Norwegian Telecommunications Administration in November 1974, gathered 24 participants, including representatives of other international organizations (ISO, IFIP, ECMA).
 A document submitted by France “with the active support of a number of European administrations” served as “main basis for discussion in this meeting”.
 It was then “agreed that two types of services should be considered, a ‘datagram’ service and a ‘virtual call’ service”.

 At the third meeting, focus had moved from whether there should be packet-mode networks to whether there could be “a standard for the interface between the network and the computers”.

 Starting in January 1975, several bilateral and multilateral meetings took place between network operators having commitments for a packet switching service, in view to draft a common interface specification.
 Meetings started between the Canadian DATAPAC and the French TRANSPAC, continued with the startup Telenet of the USA, and continued with the BPO of the UK.

 In March 1975, Halvor Bothner-By produced a list of recommendations to be created, or simply updated, for a packet switching standard to become possible.
 It was used as a framework at a drafting meeting in Ottawa between engineers of the four operators wishing to have a standard as soon as possible in the USA, Canada, France, UK and Japan.
 They prepared contributions to be submitted to SG VII in their name by administrations having voting right in CCITT.
-One contribution was a X.2x interface specification, the first version of what will become X.25).
+One contribution was an X.2x interface specification, the first version of what would become X.25).